 Flannel is a brushed thick weave fabric usually made out of wool, cotton, and other synthetic cloths.
 Cotton flannel sheets are probably the most common type of flannel fabric.

-Flannel is a durable and insulating fabric that makes it great during the winter months and for cold weather in general.
-It’s not as warm as fleece but it is definitely warm enough to keep you cosy on chilly days.
+Flannel is a durable and insulating fabric, making it great during cold weather.
+It’s not as warm as fleece but it’s good enough to ward off the coming chill as long as you’re not planning on taking on White Walkers.

 Over time, however, watch out for fabric pilling as you continue to wash and dry these sheets.
-Flannel sheets can be notorious for this and having small cloth balls all over your bed may not be the most comfortable feeling or the most aesthetically appealing.
+Flannel sheets are notorious for this and having small cloth balls all over your bed may not be the most comfortable feeling or the most aesthetically appealing.
+You wouldn’t want to be sneezing all over your queen bed now, would you?

 (And if you’re wondering – no, flannel doesn’t all have to come in plaid.)